aleeeexcool/staking-with-meta-txs/README.md

   follows the basic staking rules.
 - VIP Users: Users staking above a certain token threshold are granted VIP status, allowing them to benefit from extended lock periods and potentially higher rewards.

-## Presale vs TEA Token Staking

-- Presale Tokens: These tokens are staked with specific rules, including special vesting and claim periods, managed through the TeaVesting contract.
-- TEA Tokens: Standard staking rules apply for TEA tokens with customizable periods and reward structures based on the user’s stake size and loyalty level.

 ### Loyalty Program